MatteoM95/Coursera/Deep learning specialization - Andrew Ng/README.md

 Instructor: [Andrew Ng](http://www.andrewng.org/)

-## Notes

-For detailed interview-ready notes on all courses in the Coursera Deep Learning specialization, refer [www.aman.ai](https://aman.ai/).

 ## Setup

 Run ```setup.sh``` to (i) download a pre-trained VGG-19 dataset and (ii) extract the zip'd pre-trained models and datasets that are needed for all the assignments.